 If you’ve read this far and are convinced living green walls are still for you, keep in mind a lead time of 6-12 weeks is preferred.

-The average time required to complete a green wall installation (including sheeting wall with ply and waterproofing two coats) is five days.
+The average time required to complete a green wall installation is five days.
+This includes sheeting the wall with ply and two coats of waterproofing.